 The expected and displayed date format is defined in the Settings via the extras (...) menu.

 To set a date to February 17, 2016 (when Date Format set to m/d/y):

 [https://.../t/help_variables_dates|Learn more about Date Variables].

-Tables, a collection of number variables, are defined using brackets [ ] to designate rows and columns with semi-colons separating values and rows.
+Tables, a collection of number or unit values, are defined using brackets [ ] to designate rows and columns with semi-colons separating values and rows.
 In the template, tables are defined without brackets but returns separating each row.
 A single-column table consisting of values 1, 2 and 3 would be defined as follows (select the template row to see its values):

 A multi-column table with a first row consisting of values 1, 2, and 3 and a second row consisting of values 4, 5, and 6 would be defined as follows:

 multi-column table = [[1; 2; 3]; [4; 5; 6]]

 String variables allow for the entry of arbitrary text in the template.
 Use quote marks to designate a string:

 [https://.../t/help_variables_strings|Learn more about String Variables].